DeForestt/aflat/Docs.md

 ```bash
 aflat add <src/header name>
 ```
 This will create a header and source file in their respective directories.
-It will also create and entry in the aflat.cfg file telling the compiler to compile the new source file.
+It will also create an entry in the `[dependencies]` section of `aflat.cfg` so the new source file is built.

 ## Bootstrapping a module
 The package manager is used to create a module.
 The syntax is:
 ```bash
 aflat module <module name>
 ```
-This will create a source file in the src directory.
-It will also create and entry in the aflat.cfg file telling the compiler to compile the new source file.
+This creates a directory under `src/` matching the module name and places `mod.af` inside.
+An entry is added under `[dependencies]` in `aflat.cfg` so the new module is compiled.
+For a single `.af` file without a folder, use `aflat file <name>` instead.
 ## Ownership, References, and Selling
 AFlat uses explicit ownership.
 Objects live until they go out of scope or are deleted.
 Class objects are passed by reference automatically.